 The primary way to manage a food allergy is to avoid consuming the food that causes you problems.
-Carefully check ingredient labels of food products, and learn what you need to avoid to prevent any food allergy triggers.
+Carefully check ingredient labels of food products, and learn what you need to avoid to prevent food allergy triggers.

 Bumps, itching, redness and other skin conditions are very common today.
 Rashes can be caused by many things, including plants such as poison ivy, allergic reactions to a medication or a food, or an illness such as measles or chickenpox.
-Eczema and hives, both of which are related to allergies, are two of the most common skin rashes.
+Eczema and hives, both related to allergies, are two of the most common skin rashes.